Belize: As part of the British Empire (1862–1981)

 In the early 19th century, the British sought to reform the settlers, threatening to suspend the Public Meeting unless it observed the government's instructions to eliminate slavery outright.
 After a generation of wrangling, slavery was abolished in the British Empire in 1833.
 As a result of their enslaved Africans' abilities in the work of mahogany extraction, owners in British Honduras were compensated at £53.69 per enslaved African on average, the highest amount paid in any British territory.
 This was a form of reparation that was not given to the enslaved Africans at the time, nor since.

 The end of slavery did little to change the formerly enslaved Africans' working conditions if they stayed at their trade.
 A series of institutions restricted the ability of emancipated African individuals to buy land, in a debt-peonage system.
 Former "extra special" mahogany or logwood cutters undergirded the early ascription of the capacities (and consequently the limitations) of people of African descent in the colony.
 Because a small elite controlled the settlement's land and commerce, formerly enslaved Africans had little choice but to continue to work in timber cutting.

 In 1836, after the emancipation of Central America from Spanish rule, the British claimed the right to administer the region.
 In 1862, the United Kingdom formally declared it a British Crown Colony, subordinate to Jamaica, and named it British Honduras.
-Since 1854, the richest inhabitants elected an assembly of notables by censal vote, which was replaced by a legislative council appointed by the British monarchy.
+Since 1854, the richest inhabitants elected an assembly of notables by censal vote, which was replaced by a legislative council appointed by the British government.